JACK GODDEN RACING

 In 2018 he switched to Junior TKM having done a couple of races in that class in 2017.
 Running the sole Gillard chassis in the class he made good progress and in September and October 2018 won the finals at Kimbolton and finished second in their club championship, 2019 saw him move to the TKM extreme class competing in the Motorsport UK national championship.
 It was a difficult year with little success, a lack of straight line performance traced to poorly converted engines.

 Jack is about to start a degree course in motorsport engineering.
-It's been a quiet year for JGR but the decision has been made to move in to cars for 2021, with Jack and his father Chris running and sharing a car in the BMW116i Trophy series.
-They have recently undertaken ther ARDS tests to gain their racing licences and have bought the Club's 2020 publicity car as seen in Autosport magazine and raced by Martin Donnelly.
-It will retain its spectacular 1970's inspired livery.
+It's been a quiet year for JGR but the decision was made to move in to cars for 2021, with Jack and his father Chris running and sharing a car in the BMW116i Trophy series.
+They bought the Club's 2020 publicity car as seen in Autosport magazine and raced by Martin Donnelly.
+It retains its spectacular 1970's inspired livery.
 Their first season saw a number of top ten finishes in a competitive series, the highlight being 4th place in the last round at Snetterton.

-The series is a budget series in motor-racing terms with very limited modifications and will be a decent learning experience for both and will help with Jack's studies.
+The series is a budget series in motor-racing terms with very limited modifications and is a decent, fun learning experience for both and will help with Jack's studies.

 Jack Godden Racing is more than just us running and preparing karts and now cars.
 The team also comprises my Nan and Grandad Keith and Pauline who look after our dog Marley when we're racing as does my Auntie Anita, Victoria and Maddie, Mark and George.
 Marley has many friends.
-Thanks must also go to Steve and Gary Chapman of Protrain, Nathan Ward the Tyro mechanic and mentor, Alan and Rachel Swain for their random bits of assistance and their indirect responsibility for us moving to the BMW series and finally to Tim Gillard of Gillard Karts for providing a chassis for our TKM exploits.
+Thanks must also go to Steve and Gary Chapman of Protrain, Nathan Ward the Tyro mechanic and mentor and especially to Alan and Rachel Swain of RCS racing for their valuable assistance and equipment and their indirect responsibility for us moving to the BMW series.

 I'm pleased to say that we were approached by British chassis manufacturer Gillard half way through 2017 to help them develop a chassis to run in the TKM class.
 We did a couple of races with it at the end of 2017 and fed back our findings to Gillard.
 We raced it regularly in 2018 in Junior TKM and were soon on the pace with the front runners in that class with two final wins at Kimbolton late in the year, one in the wet and one dry.